tunepruner/ScrabbleCheat/README.md

 the highest scoring words quickly.
 A few algorithms use regex, other are coded manually.
 Everything is processed using streams.
 I used JUnit to test those algorithms, and used parameterized tests for the first time.
-And
+And despite not being necessary or even useful in this case, it was fun to create an algorithm to generate a huge test dataset and pass it into my parameterized test.